Here are the key developments in the weekslong search for Nancy Guthrie

 The latest on where things stand

-• DNA analysis: DNA on gloves found 2 miles from Nancy Guthrie’s Arizona home does not have any matches in the national database known as CODIS, and doesn’t match DNA found at Nancy Guthrie’s home, either, Pima County Sheriff Chris Nanos says.
+• DNA analysis: Investigators continue to run lab analysis on DNA found at Nancy Guthrie’s house, Pima County Sheriff Chris Nanos said Thursday.
+DNA on gloves found 2 miles from the home did not return any matches in the national database known as CODIS, and doesn’t match DNA found the house, either, Nanos said.

-• Digital evidence: Teams of FBI and local law enforcement investigators are reviewing “thousands of hours” of video obtained from the greater Tucson area, a law enforcement official familiar with the case told CNN.
+• Other evidence: Officials determine the man seen in doorbell video was carrying an Ozark backpack, the sheriff said, but are still trying to identify other items and where they might have been purchased.
+Teams of FBI and local law enforcement investigators are also reviewing “thousands of hours” of video obtained from the greater Tucson area, a law enforcement official familiar with the case told CNN.

 • Family not suspects: Nancy Guthrie’s adult children and their spouses are not suspects in her February 1 disappearance, the sheriff says, calling any suggestion otherwise “cruel.”